julienloizelet/julienloizelet/README.md

 ---

-> [DDEV](https://ddev.readthedocs.io/en/stable/) is an open source tool for launching local web development
+> [DDEV](https://ddev.readthedocs.io/en/stable/) is an open-source tool for launching local web development
 > environments in minutes.

 ---